kholia/OSX-KVM/README.md

 ### Requirements

 * A modern Linux distribution.
-E.g. Ubuntu 22.04 LTS 64-bit or later.
+E.g. Ubuntu 24.04 LTS 64-bit or later.

-* QEMU >= 6.2.0
+* QEMU >= 8.2.2

 * A CPU with Intel VT-x / AMD SVM support is required (`grep -e vmx -e svm /proc/cpuinfo`)

 * A CPU with SSE4.1 support is required for >= macOS Sierra

-* A CPU with AVX2 support is required for >= macOS Mojave
+* A CPU with AVX2 support is required for >= macOS Ventura

 Note: Older AMD CPU(s) are known to be problematic but modern AMD Ryzen processors work just fine (even for macOS Sonoma).